Energy in the Middle East: Carbon dioxide emission

 Several Middle Eastern countries are among the world's top carbon dioxide emitters per capita.
 The top 10 countries emitting the most in annual tonnes per capita (t/capita) in 2009 were; Gibraltar, releasing 52 t/capita of CO₂, the Virgin Islands, the United States with 114 t/capita, Qatar emitting 80 t/capita, Netherlands Antilles at 51 t/capita, Bahrain releasing 43 t/capita, United Arab Emirates emitting 40 t/capita, Trinidad and Tobago at 39 t/capita, Singapore with 34 t/capita and finally, Kuwait emitting 32 annual tonnes per capita of carbon dioxide.
 All emissions from building and cement production are local but some people may argue that some United Arab Emirates produced fuels and/or goods are consumed abroad.
 One of the biggest sources of emissions in the Middle East is air conditioning, a virtual necessity in the region's often torrid climate.
 Per capita use of air conditioning in the Middle East is currently far lower than in the United States, but is expected to increase.

 Transparency

 Researchers note that governments within the MENA region tend to have poorer regulation regarding environmental statistics transparency when compared to other global regions, though this varies by country.

 Business

-Major energy companies in the Middle East include Saudi Aramco, QatarEnergy, Kuwait Petroleum Corporation KPC and National Iranian Oil Company (NIOC).
+The Middle East's energy sector is dominated by major national oil and gas companies, including Saudi Aramco, QatarEnergy, Kuwait Petroleum Corporation KPC and National Iranian Oil Company (NIOC) in Iran.
+Other major players include ADNOC in the United Arab Emirates, OQ in Oman, Bapco Energies in Bahrain, the Egyptian General Petroleum Corporation (EGPC) in Egypt, and Iraq's State Oil Marketing Organization (SOMO).
+The UAE also has Emirates National Oil Company (ENOC), while Israel's Eastern Mediterranean gas sector includes NewMed Energy and Chevron.
+Together, these companies cover much of the region's oil and gas production, LNG, refining, petrochemicals, trading and energy infrastructure.